Wistron: History

+Wistron emerged in 2000 from the Design and Manufacturing Services (DMS) division of Acer Inc., spun off from the Acer Group to create a clearer separation between brand-name business and OEM manufacturing.
+The Wistron Corporation was officially established on May 30, 2001, in Taipei as a standalone company.

+On August 19, 2003, Wistron held its initial public offering (IPO) on the Taiwan Stock Exchange under the ticker symbol 3231.TW.

 In 2009, joined the CDP Carbon Disclosure Project.

 In July 2011, Wistron and Microsoft entered into an agreement that offered coverage under Microsoft's exclusive rights portfolio for Wistron products, including tablets, mobile phones, and other devices running the ChromeOS or Android platform.

 In September 2011, Wistron signed a patent licensing agreement with Intellectual Ventures.

 In 2020, the company set up a manufacturing plant in Vietnam.
 The 232,087.74 square meter lot is in the Dong Van III Industrial Zone in Ha Nam Province in northern Vietnam, Wistron said in a regulatory filing.
 The transaction would total 337.4 billion dong (US$14.6 million).

-On 17 July 2020, Wistron planned to sell its Kunshan plant to Mainland China's plant Luxshare for 3.3 billion renminbi yuan, and related operations are expected to be completed by the end of this year.
+On 17 July 2020, Wistron planned to sell its Kunshan plant to mainland China's plant Luxshare for 3.3 billion renminbi yuan, and related operations are expected to be completed by the January of the following year.

+Products

+Wistron is a manufacturer of information and communications technology.
+The company mainly produces notebooks and mobile devices such as smartphones and tablets on behalf of major electronics brands.
+Customers include Apple, Dell, Motorola, and Microsoft.
+In 2009, Wistron was the third-largest notebook manufacturer worldwide.

+Locations

+Wistron has locations worldwide.
+Most production takes place in Asia, but there are also sites in Europe and North America.
+In Taipei, Taiwan, besides the headquarters, the company’s global research and development center is located.